ItsBongus/SimpleWSO/README.md

 ## Features ##
 - One button enter/exit
+- Gunner turret reticule (when turret selected) shown on pilot screen for coordination
+- Seperate target lists for pilot and Gunner, can be pushed bi-directionally from Gunner <-> Pilot
 - Works with AI or Player controlled aircraft
 - Works with all modded aircraft, KAR and BOTE
 - Auto creates camera entry positions for modded aircraft to allow custom placement of external cameras.
 Configurable in F1 or config file (see below)